Energy market advisory

 Energy market transactions are a constant feature of markets across the world.
 These can involve corporatisation of government-owned utilities as part of the inception of markets, privatisations and ongoing transactions between participants.

-In such a capital intensive industry, the stakes are always high, and sound, trustworthy advice is critical for boards, management, regulators and governments.
-Frontier has advised public and private parties on all aspects and types of energy transactions.
+In such a capital-intensive industry, the stakes are always high.
+Sound, trustworthy advice is critical for boards, management, regulators and governments.
+Frontier Economics has advised public and private parties on all aspects and types of energy transactions.
 We regularly advise on privatisations, corporatisations, mergers, trade sales and greenfields project developments.

 It’s not just companies that trust us to get it right with important decisions, we help governments when they want to reform entire markets and sectors and provide advice to regulators about market conditions.